Positive Young Minds

 Confidence

-• If they are worried, talk to them about what they are worried about.
+• If they are worried, help them articulate their feelings and thoughts.
+Talk to them about what they are worried about.
 Explain that most people feel a bit anxious when they are starting something new.
 Share a time when you felt anxious.
 This helps normalise their feelings.
-Practice some calming strategies such as mindfulness.
+Practice some calming strategies.

 • Talk about this and problem solve with them.
 It may be helpful to write this down.